falithurrahman/counter_orang_dan_motor/README.md

 ```

 Using blob analysis, i can figure out contour size of person and motorbike.
 If a contour sized of a person, the person counter will add up.
 However if a contour sized of a motorbike, the motorbike counter will add up.
 That's the brief explanation of what i did in this project.
 However, this code is not perfect.
 It doesn't work if by any chance there's a person and motorbike pass the frame at the same time.
-I'll open to further question and discussion.
+If you have any question, i am open to further question and discussion.
 Thanks.